dalesgit/wiki-vim/pages/easter-6-homily.md

 Like Paul who set sail after his vision in today's reading.
 He and his friends would be launched into a world they could not have anticipated.
 Just so, we had set sail for the South Pacific before Lent and arrived back in the US after Easter day.
 Mary Pat said, "We gave up the US for Lent."

 Inevitably we came back to a world that was changed.
 The social contract that I had known from my earliest childhood, the quiet agreement about values and principles, was crumbling or swept away.
-In some ways I trace an awareness of the social contract back to father.
+In some ways I trace an awareness of the social contract back to my father.

 He was the one who taught me that a **gentleman keeps his word.
 A gentleman always carries a clean handkerchief**. (_He used the word "gentleman", because he was not aware of gender issues the way we are these days_.)
 That same social contract said, "It is never okay to mock a handicapped person."
 My father said that his goal was to be as comfortable sharing a meal with the the poorest and powerless as with the rich and powerful.
 He was serious about his Hippocratic Oath, "Thou shalt do no harm."